 The idea for two eye boots with a crepe sole began in 1941 in British Burma.
 Located between India and China, Burma was annexed by Great Britain in 1937.
-Being a British territory a military presence was maintained in the region because Japan was at war with China and through Burma, China had its only supply route with the West.
+Burma was a British territory, and a military presence was maintained in the region because Japan was at war with China.
+Through Burma, China had its only supply route with the West.

-This is where Nathan Clark, stationed as part of the Royal Army Service Corps in 1941, observed the servicemen wearing suede sand colored chukkas with crepe soles.
-This style originated in the bazaars of Cairo where the Eighth Army was stationed for a time.
-Made for the desert sands but adaptable to any terrain this boot was lightweight and a good replacement to old-military style boots.
+This is where Nathan Clark, stationed as part of the Royal Army Service Corps in 1941, observed the servicemen wearing suede sand-colored chukkas with crepe soles.
+This style originated in the bazaars of Cairo, where the Eighth Army was stationed for a time.
+Made for the desert sands but adaptable to any terrain, this boot was lightweight and an excellent replacement to old-military style boots.

 Right boots, wrong time

-Using newspaper in the barrack floor he cut out the first pattern for the shoe.
-He sent the design back to Street, Somerset in Britain to his brother who was then Chairman of the firm over the company.
-Unfortunately the design was tossed aside in a board meeting.
-Apparently during this time, men’s suede shoes in Britain carried the connotation of being “brothel creepers” and were heavily ridiculed.
+Using a newspaper on the barrack floor, he cut out the first pattern for the shoe.
+He sent the design back to Street, Somerset in Britain to his brother, who was then Chairman of the firm over the company.
+Unfortunately, the design was tossed aside in a board meeting.
+Apparently, during this time, men?s suede shoes in Britain carried the connotation of being ?brothel creepers? and were heavily ridiculed.